National League (division)

-The National League, officially known as the Enterprise National League for sponsorship reasons, was a professional association football league in England.
-The National League was the first division of the National Leagues and step 1 of the National League System and fifth-highest tier overall in the English football league system, after the Premier League and the EFL leagues and was contested by 24 clubs.
-Through the National League, clubs got promoted to the EFL League Two, one of the divisions of the former English Football League.
+The National League is a professional association football league in England.
+The National League is the first division of the National Leagues and step 1 of the National League System and fifth-highest tier overall in the English football league system, after the Premier League and the EFL leagues, and is contested by 24 clubs.
+Through the National League, clubs get promoted to the EFL League Two, one of the divisions of the English Football League.
 Formerly the Conference National, the league was renamed the National League from the 2015–16 season.

-Notable former English Football League clubs that competed in the National League included: Forest Green Rovers, Morecambe, Carlisle United, Rochdale, Yeovil Town, Hartlepool United, Southend United, Scunthorpe United, Boston United, Sutton United and York City.
+Former English Football League clubs that currently compete in the National League include: Forest Green Rovers, Barrow, Carlisle United, Harrogate Town, Yeovil Town, Hartlepool United, Southend United, Scunthorpe United, Boston United, Sutton United, Kidderminster Harriers and Aldershot Town.

 History

 The league was formed as the Alliance Premier League in 1979, coming into force for the 1979–80 season.
 The league drew its clubs from the Northern Premier League and the Southern League.

 It greatly improved the quality of football at this lower level, as well as improving the financial status of the top clubs.
 This was reflected in 1986–87, when the Football League began accepting direct promotion and relegation between the Conference and the bottom division of the Football League, which at that time was known as the Football League Fourth Division and is now EFL League Two.
 The first team to be promoted by this method was Scarborough, and the first team relegated was Lincoln City, who regained their Football League status a year later as Conference champions.

 Since 2002–03, the league has been granted a second promotion place, with a play off deciding who joins the champions in League Two.
 Previously, no promotion from the Conference would occur if the winners did not have adequate stadium facilities.
 If a club wins the division, but does not qualify for promotion, the next highest eligible club will be promoted in its place.
 If a club finishes in the play-off places but does not have an adequate stadium they will not be able to take part in the play-off competition.
 In that event such club shall not be replaced and the play-off structure and draw shall be adjusted as necessary by the National League Board on the basis of the remaining clubs' final league positions.

 In 2004–05, the Conference increased its size by adding two lower divisions, the Conference North and Conference South respectively, with the original division being renamed Conference National.
 For the 2006–07 season, the Conference National expanded from 22 to 24 teams by promoting four teams while relegating two teams and introduced a "four up and four down" system between itself and the Conference North and Conference South.